 Don’t hesitate to call your doctor

-If you experience dizziness, chest pain, shortness of breath, or if you’re feeling faint, it might be a cause for concern, so your best option would be to seek medical assistance as soon as possible.
+If you experience dizziness, chest pain, shortness of breath, or if you’re feeling faint, it might be a cause for concern.
+Your best option would be to seek medical assistance as soon as possible.

 Learn more about Heart Health here.